solarwind101/solarwind101.github.io/_pages/WhimsWonders.md

 2. **The Lonely Shepherd** by André Rieu & Gheorghe Zamfir — a beautiful pan flute and violin performance.
 [Watch here](https://www.youtube.com/watch?v=orL-w2QBiN8)
+*"So Maybe the life is worth living"* ~ A line from one of my Teaching Fellow.